 Toilet seat shape

 The oval isn’t the only option when it comes to toilet seats.
-Modern designs now have way more options depending on the type of toilet bowl shape you have.
+Modern designs now offer more options, depending on the type of toilet bowl shape you have.

 Here’s a summary of the different toilet seat shapes.